 - Focused 2 programs include at least 80 hours of lecture and on-site skills training that MUST be paired with a Self-Study program to meet eligibility requirements for CPSGT Pathway 3.
 The Focused 2 program and Self-Study program can be from the same STAR education providers or different STAR providers.

 To apply for the CPSGT examination, candidates must complete the exam application available at www.brpt.org.
-LIVE LINK The exam application is available in two versions, as an online form that can be completed from the computer, or as a paper application that can be printed and filled in by hand.
+The exam application is available in two versions, as an online form using our self service portal, or as a paper application that can be printed and filled in by hand, then mailed to our office.

 Those using the paper application must include payment with the application and supporting documentation.
 The eligibility window begins on the date of payment for the exam, so candidates should minimize delays in mailing the application and documentation after processing a credit card payment using the online form.